 Here are some helpful tips:

 - Know who you are and don’t let others change you – Think about your values and what you believe in, and look for friends you can relate to based on similar interests.
-NEVER feel pressured to be someone else or act a certain way to get the approval of your peers.
+NEVER feel pressured to be someone else or act a certain way to get the approval of others.
 The excitement of feeling liked by members of a clique will wear off quickly if you find out that they want you to do things or act in a certain way that’s just not you.

-- Respect yourself – It may sound corny, but we all need to “like” ourselves and feel comfortable in our own skin.
+- Respect yourself – It may sound corny, but we all need to “like ourselves” and feel comfortable in our own skin.
 Most people get a yucky feeling when they feel pressured into behaving in a way that they normally wouldn’t act.

 - Give yourself a chance to meet different kinds of people – Having diverse friendships and interests makes life much more interesting.
-By joining a clique, you might limit yourself to the beliefs and activities of only one group.
+By joining a clique, you might limit yourself to the beliefs of one group.
 Learning about different people, their cultures, ethnicity, values, and beliefs is also a way of figuring out what you value.
 In other words, you shouldn’t be influenced or limited by just one group of people, as is often the case with cliques.

 - Have your own opinion – It’s fine to agree with others and share the same opinions, but if you feel strongly about something hold your ground even if it goes against the beliefs of the group.
 Also, if a friend has a different opinion about something such as the type of music he/she likes or something else they think is cool, respect their opinion too.